philipturner/molecular-renderer/Documentation/HDL.md

 Passivate { Element }
 ```

-Adds hydrogens or halogens to open orbitals of selected atoms.
+Adds hydrogens or halogens to the open orbitals of selected atoms.
 Does not affect vacant crystal unit cells.

 ```swift
 Plane { Vector }